Angela Parker, PhD

 Dr. Parker has a PhD in Bible, Culture, and Hermeneutics (New Testament focus) from Chicago Theological Seminary.
 Her teaching, research, and writing revolve around New Testament texts studied through the lens of womanist and postcolonial thought.
 She sees this work as particularly important for contemporary Christian communities seeking to wrestle with Scripture in light of violence and injustice.

-Prior to receiving her Ph.D., Dr. Parker earned the Master of Theological Studies degree from Duke Divinity School in Durham, North Carolina and her Bachelor of Arts degree from Shaw University, a historically black institution in Raleigh, North Carolina.
+Prior to receiving her PhD, Dr. Parker earned a Master of Theological Studies from Duke Divinity School in Durham, NC, and a BA from Shaw University, a historically black institution in Raleigh, NC.
 Ordained as a Baptist minister and well-versed as a teacher in the church, Dr. Parker’s academic teaching experience comprises courses in New Testament and Biblical Greek.
 Additionally, her forthcoming publications include the following: “Visions of Liberation in the Midst of Domination: A Feminist/Womanist Dialogue on Romans 8:18-24”; and “A Womanist View of Racial Reconciliation and the Apostle Paul.”

-In addition to all of these activities, Dr. Parker enjoys time spent with her husband, Victor, as they begin to explore all that the Pacific Northwest has to offer.
+In addition to all of these activities, Dr. Parker enjoys time spent with her husband, Victor, as they explore all that the Pacific Northwest has to offer.

 - New Testament Text and Context